WGLab/PhenoGPT/README.md

 ## Fine-tuning
 You can reproduce PhenoGPT model with different base models on BiolarkGSC+ dataset.
 To fine-tune a specialized phenotype recognition language model, we recommend to follow this [notebook](https://github.com/WGLab/PhenoGPT/blob/main/run_phenogpt.ipynb) script for details.
 (The notebook is for both llama and falcon model implementation.
 For gpt-j, please refer to this [script](https://github.com/WGLab/PhenoGPT/blob/main/model/gpt-j/Finetune_gpt_j_6B_8bit_biolark.ipynb).)

+For training (fine-tuning) of PhenoBCBERT on labelled clinical notes, please refer to this [notebook](https://github.com/WGLab/PhenoGPT/blob/main/PhenoBCBERT_Finetune.ipynb).

 ## Inference
 If you want to simply implement PhenoGPT on your local machine for inference, the fine-tuned models are saved in the [model](https://github.com/WGLab/PhenoGPT/tree/main/model) directory.
 Please follow the inference section of the [script](https://github.com/WGLab/PhenoGPT/blob/main/inference.py) to run your model.